sgauthamr2001/EE2003-Computer-Organisation/a4/README.md

 $ riscv32-unknown-elf-objdump -d -Mnumeric,no-aliases dump.o
 ```

-### Grading

-This and the previous assignment (ALU + L/S) use the same test setup.
-Therefore if you submit the same code for both that is perfectly fine.
-However, if you have trouble implementing branching, you are advised to ensure that the Load/Store is correctly implemented so you get full credit for A3 before proceeding to A4.

 ## HowTo

-Fork this repository (`EE2003-2021/a4`) into your namespace so that you can edit and push changes.

 The `run.sh` script performs all the steps required to compile and test your code.
 The `iverilog` compiler is used for running the verilog simulations.

-**IMPORTANT**: do not rename files or create new files - otherwise the auto-grader will not recognize it.
-Even if you change the `.drone.yml` file, the system will repeat the tests with different configuration files, and your changes will most likely not be recognized then.

-Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

-## Date

-Due Midnight, Sep 30, 2021